 The temporary exhibition galleries, have a programme of exhibitions running throughout the season.

-The Mill Café provides delicious snacks, sandwiches, light meals and drinks all day.
+The Mill Café provides delicious cakes, scones and coffes and teas all day.
 Enjoy the river and its varied wildlife from the open air terrace.
+Due to Covid-19 we have restricted the menu and are currently not doing meals.

 The Mill Bookshop is on the second floor.
 Come and enjoy searching through our 20,000 plus books on a wide range of subjects.